-Mr. Joyce of Ohio (for himself, Mr. Cooper, Mr. Joyce of Pennsylvania, Mrs. Carolyn B. Maloney of New York, Ms. Delauro, Ms. Brownley of California, Mr. Gallego, Mr. Schneider, Mr. Carbajal, Mr. Krishnamoorthi, and Ms. Sánchez) submitted the following resolution; which was referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned
+Mr. Joyce of Ohio (for himself, Mr. Cooper, Mr. Joyce of Pennsylvania, and Mrs. Carolyn B. Maloney of New York) submitted the following resolution; which was referred to the Committee on Energy and Commerce, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned